 A major component of our culture is organizations.
 What cultures are we creating in our organizations?
 The statistics consistently show high levels of dissatisfaction in the workplace as well as lack of engagement or commitment to organizations.
 What if the workplace could become a culture of support, of learning, and of human development?
 What if working was an opportunity?
 Imagine going to work and being appreciative about it.

 In An Everyone Culture: Becoming a Deliberately Developmental Organization, authors Robert Kegan and Lisa Laskow Lahey reveal how each employee’s unfoldment is interlocked with the organization’s development.
 They explore a primary question: how do we create organizational cultures that assist us in supporting our entire organizational team in growing as the foundation to organizational development?
-What if we see “culture as strategy”?
+What if we see “culture as a strategy”?

 The book guides us through 3 different companies to show each one of their unique approaches to the principal of an organizational culture of development.